 How can you capture customer sentiment?

-As mentioned above, this is a multi-step process of collecting and analyzing feedback, and it’s much easier with the help of social media sentiment analysis tools.
+As mentioned above, this is a multi-step process of collecting and analyzing feedback.
+It’s much easier with the help of social media sentiment analysis tools.

-BirdEye, for example, lets you automatically get new reviews from your customers, view detailed reports of reviews and ratings over time and by location, and leverage sentiment insights by running all your feedback through our Natural Language Processing (NLP) engine, Athena.
+Birdeye, for example, lets you automatically get new reviews from your customers, view detailed reports of reviews and ratings over time and by location.
+You can leverage sentiment insights by running all your feedback through our Natural Language Processing (NLP) engine, Athena.

 Staying in tune with customer sentiment lets you make operational improvements, predict behaviors, exceed expectations and become an industry leader.